Marta Becket

 When Marta Becket rented and repaired Corkhill Hall in 1967, she changed the name to the Amargosa Opera House.

-Marta Becket (August 9, 1924 – January 30, 2017) born Martha Beckett, was an American actress, dancer, choreographer and painter.
+Marta Becket (born Martha Beckett, August 9, 1924 – January 30, 2017) was an American actress, dancer, choreographer and painter.
 She performed for more than four decades at her own theater, the Amargosa Opera House in Death Valley Junction, California.

 Amargosa (2000), Todd Robinson's documentary about Marta Becket, won a 2003 Emmy Award for cinematographer Curt Apduhan, in addition to the film's numerous festival awards and nominations.

 Early life and career in New York

 Becket began ballet lessons at age 14, which eventually led to performances as a ballerina.
 She was in the corps de ballet at Radio City Music Hall and on Broadway she appeared in Show Boat, A Tree Grows in Brooklyn and Wonderful Town.
 Later, she took her one-woman show across the country, performing in small theaters and school auditoriums.
 She married in 1962, and she was on her way with her husband to an engagement in 1967 when, due to a flat tire, she discovered a theater in Death Valley Junction and decided to stay.